Kidnapping suspect remains at large

-An Amber Alert was issued Wednesday evening after a non-custodial father allegedly "abducted" his two children near Latta, according to the Oklahoma Highway Patrol.
+An Amber Alert was issued Wednesday evening after a non-custodial father allegedly “abducted” his two children, according to the Oklahoma Highway Patrol.

 OHP reported that the children were later “located safely,” but their father, 39-year-old Gary Wayne Underwood of Ada, remains at large.